What a strange man to be envious of a naturalist like myself, immeasurably his inferior!

 In 1839, Owen famously deduced the existence of an extinct giant moa, Dinoris, from a single fragment of bone (although he was later accused of failing to acknowledge that others had already come to the same conclusion).
 Then, in 1842, in an article in the Proceedings of the British Association for the Advancement of Science, Owen established the order Dinosauria.
-His dinosaur classifications were built on extensive groundwork by others (most notably Gideon Mantell), which went mostly unacknowledged by Owen.
-By naming the dinosaurs, Owen cleverly appropriated the popular terrible lizards as his own.
+His dinosaur classifications were built on extensive groundwork by others, especially Gideon Mantell, although this went mostly unacknowledged by Owen.
+By naming the dinosaurs, Owen cleverly appropriated the popular ‘terrible lizards’ as his own.
 His actions initiated a bitter rivalry with Mantell

-Owen's other notable works include: Lectures on Comparative Anatomy and Physiology of the Vertebrate Animals (1846); A History of British Fossil Mammals and Birds (1846); A History of British Fossil Reptiles (1849–84); and On the Anatomy of Vertebrates (1866–68).
+Owen’s other notable works include: Lectures on Comparative Anatomy and Physiology of the Vertebrate Animals (1846); A History of British Fossil Mammals and Birds (1846); On the Nature of Limbs (1849); A History of British Fossil Reptiles (1849–84); and On the Anatomy of Vertebrates (1866–68).

 The British Cuvier

-Owen's work in comparative anatomy was so well regarded that the geologist Rev. William Buckland dubbed him the British Cuvier.
+Owen’s work in comparative anatomy was so highly regarded that the geologist Rev. William Buckland dubbed him ‘the British Cuvier’.
 Owen and Cuvier had paid each other reciprocal visits in 1830, and, the following year, Owen attended the last of the famous debates between Cuvier and his great rival, Geoffroy Saint-Hilaire.

 The Cuvier comparison not entirely welcomed by Owen.
 His ambition was to outshine the great French star of anatomy, and, by the late 1840s, his work was no longer Cuverian in approach (see below).
 “I wish they would be content to let me be the Owen of England,” he is said to have remarked.

 It has been said that Owen did not accept that species evolve.
-Indeed, in the first edition of On the Origin of Species, Darwin described Owen as being firmly convinced of the immutability of species.
-In later editions of the work, Darwin described this misunderstanding as a preposterous error—although he qualified his retraction by (quite reasonably) describing Owen's writings on the subject as difficult to understand and to reconcile with each other.
+Indeed, in the first edition of On the Origin of Species, Darwin described Owen as “being firmly convinced of the immutability of species”.
+In later editions of the work, Darwin described this misunderstanding as “a preposterous error”—although he qualified his retraction by (quite reasonably) pointing out that Owen’s writings on the subject were “difficult to understand and to reconcile with each other”.

-By the mid-1840s, however, Owen's views had changed, primarily as a result of his work on the comparative anatomy of vertebrates.
+By the mid–1840s, however, Owen’s views had changed, primarily as a result of his work on the comparative anatomy of vertebrates.
 He believed that all vertebrates were based on the same basic (divine) blueprint, or archetype.
-All species were built upon this archetype, each one being a unique extension of it; an extention which came about through various vaguely defined secondary laws (for which, read one or more forms of divinely influenced evolution).
+All species were built upon this archetype, each one being a unique extension of it; an extension which came about through various vaguely defined ‘secondary laws’ (for which, read one or more forms of divinely influenced evolution).
 In devising this explanation of vertebrate anatomy, Owen effectively merged the opposing viewpoints of Cuvier and Geoffroy Saint-Hilaire.

-Whereas Owen saw his archetype as, in effect, a lowest common denominator of vertebrates, Darwin later saw it simply as a common ancestor.
+Whereas Owen saw his archetype as, in effect, a lowest common denominator of vertebrates, Darwin later saw it simply as the common ancestor.